Chapter 2. Basic Poll Watcher Rights & Responsibilities, this link opens in a new browser tab.

 2.A.3.c.
 How Many Poll Watcher Credentials Shall a Poll Watcher Need?

-A list of Polling Places and the associated precinct should be publicly posted by the Election Authority and made available to the poll watcher through their sponsoring organization.
+A list of Polling Places and their associated precincts should be publicly posted by the Election Authority and made available to the poll watcher through the poll watcher team of the sponsoring organization.

 See: Clustered Voting Zone, this link opens in a new browser tab..

-The poll watcher may also be asked to sign-in on separate sign-in sheets for each precinct or one sign-in sheet for the entire Polling Place.
+The poll watcher may also be asked to sign in on separate sign-in sheets for each precinct, or on one sign-in sheet for the entire Polling Place.

-All kidding aside, a Polling Place with multiple precincts under Clustered Voting Zone has a limit of four precincts.
+All kidding aside, a Polling Place operating under a Clustered Voting Zone has a limit of four precincts.

-On Election Day, a poll watcher should need a maximum of four sets of credentials per Polling Place.
+On Election Day, a poll watcher should need no more than four (4) sets of credentials per in–precinct Polling Place.

 Open Voting

-On Election Day, some counties allow a voter who is registered to vote in the county to vote at any precinct.
+On Election Day, some counties allow a voter registered in the county to vote at any precinct.

-In counties with open voting, the poll watcher will still submit the credentials for each precinct in the Polling Place represented by Election Judges.
+In counties with open voting, the poll watcher still submit one credential for each precinct represented by an Election Judge within the Polling Place.

-For example, if the poll watcher is assigned a Polling Place with two precincts, even though the county allows open voting and the voter can vote county-wide, the poll watcher presents two credentials, one for each of the precincts represented by Election Judge[s].
+For example, if the poll watcher is assigned to a Polling Place with two precincts, even though the county allows open voting and the voter may vote anywhere in the county, the poll watcher presents two credentials—one for each precinct represented by an Election Judge.

 Back to One.

-Only one copy of the poll watcher's credentials per day is required for Polling Places that allow the voters from anywhere in the county to vote, voter registration events, and Election Judge panels:
+Only one copy of the poll watcher's credentials per day is required for Polling Places that allow voters from anywhere in the county to vote, as well as for voter registration events and Election Judge panels:

 - In–Person, Registration Event, this link opens in a new browser tab.